radareorg/radare2-book/ch3_basic_commands.md

     0x7fff0d29da38 = 0x7fff0d29da38 -> 0x0d29f7ee /bin/ls

-This is sometimes useful for looking at the arguments passed to a function, by just giving the 'format memory string' as argument and temporally changing the current seek with the `@` token.
+This is sometimes useful for looking at the arguments passed to a function, by just giving the 'format memory string' as argument and temporarily changing the current seek with the `@` token.

 It is also possible to define arrays of structures with `pf`.
 Just prefix the format string with a numeric value.